Air-Factories-2-0/af2-design/PrinterManager.md

 ## Printer HUB

-The printer HUB is composed of a Raspberry PI 3 Model A+ in which are connected 2 camera, the first one is a Raspi Camera v2 and the other is a webcam.

-The Raspberry is connected to the 3d Printer via USB in order to comunicate with it.
+The printer HUB consists of a Raspberry PI 3 Model A + to which a Raspi Camera v2 is connected; the Raspberry, in turn, is connected to the 3D printer via USB to communicate with it.

-This setup allow to use OctoPrint to send command to the 3d Printer Firmware, enable the printing process and the camera recording.
+This setup allows the use of OctoPrint to send commands to the 3D printer firmware, enable the printing process and the acquisition of images from the camera.

 ## [Printer Controller](https://github.com/Air-Factories-2-0/af2-printer-controller)

-The Printer Controller allow the user to interact with the printer during the PoP.
+The Printer Controller allows the user to interact with the printer during the PoP.

-It expose a Server that will be contacted every time an order is sent to the **Maker**, in order to start the data collection, and printing validation process; to achieve this goal the controller must be able to interact with IPFS, Octoprint, Ethereum and Hyperledger.
+It exposes a Server that will be contacted every time an order is sent to the **Maker**, in order to start the data collection, and printing validation process; to achieve this goal the controller must be able to interact with IPFS, OctoPrint, Ethereum and Hyperledger.

 ### [IPFS](https://ipfs.io/)

 > A peer-to-peer hypermedia protocol designed to preserve and grow humanity's knowledge by making the web upgradeable, resilient, and more open.

 IPFS is the InterPlanetary File System in which the files are stored based on their HASHES.

 ### [OctoPrint](https://octoprint.org/)

-> **OctoPrint** is an open source 3D printer controller application, which provides a web interface for the connected printers.
-It displays printers' status and key parameters and allows user to schedule prints and remotely control the printer
+> **OctoPrint** is an open source 3D printer controller application, which provides a Web interface for the connected printers.
+It displays printers' status and key parameters and allows user to schedule prints and remotely control the printer.

 ### Flask Server